Side Hustles for Beauty Professionals

 Become a Sitter for Houses, Pets, or Children

-If you are reliable, tidy, and flexible, you might be a good fit to watch over people's most prized possessions or family members.
-Some jobs will take place in their homes, while others may occur in your own.
-While you can advertise yourself on Craigslist or Nextdoor, general sitter sites like Care.com and those for specific types of caregivers vet their contractors and allow clients to rate and recommend you.
+If you are reliable, tidy, and flexible, you might consider watching over people's most prized possessions or family members.
+Some jobs will occur in their homes, while others may be in your own.
+Sites like Care.com and those for specific types of caregivers vet their contractors and allow clients to rate and recommend you.

 Meet the Experts